cidosjr/cidosjr/README.md

 # Cid Oliveira
 <sub>*Data Scientist*</sub>

-I have been studying ML for two years, I work analyzing data to improve the internal and external processes of the Dean of University Extension at UFBA.
+I have been studying Machine Learning for two years, I work analyzing data to improve the internal and external processes of the Dean of University Extension at UFBA.

 I have mastery of all stages of developing a business solution using the concepts and tools of Data Science, from understanding the business to publishing the model in production using Clouds.